antipatico/blog.bootkit.dev/content/post/nix-extravaganza-thinkpad-t14-gen5-amd/index.md

 amixer: Control default open error: Host is down
 ```

+{{<notice note>}}
-**NOTE**: I was running this as root because I did not want to setup a rule with udev and setup more complex permission on the hardware led interface.
+I was running this as root because I did not want to setup a rule with udev and setup a more complex permission on the hardware led interface.
 Thus, I was planning to create a service running as root.
+{{</notice>}}

 My first thought was that the root user was missing some environment variable to access the user's audio session (which in my case was `pipewire`).
 After a lot of searching and consulting with LLLMs, I was not able to find the right variable.